-PSCI 210 Comparative Politics (CORE-Social and Behavioral Analysis)
+PSCI 210 Comparative Politics (CORE-Social and Behavioral Analysis) (First semester/3 credits)

 An introduction to the methods of comparative inquiry with close examination of select western democracies, communist, post-communist, and developing countries.
 Comparisons of historical processes, governmental institutions, and current public policy challenges.